YonicDev/mpdr/README.md

 2. After that, go to the randomprime submodule and run `cargo build`.
 Due to an issue with the compilation procedure, this extra step must be taken.

-3. Once it's been compiled, return to the mpdr-qt folder and open the `CMakeLists.txt` file in Qt Creator to create the project.
+3. Once it's been compiled, return to the mpdr folder and open the `CMakeLists.txt` file in Qt Creator to create the project.
 After configuring the project you simply have to hit the Build & Run button.

   * If you are prompted to select kits, you may select Clang/LLVM, an OS-specific kit (MSVC for Windows, and GCC for macOS and Linux), or both.